Killing of Yacoub Abu Al-Qia'an: Investigations

 In early February 2017, more clips of the killing of Abu Al-Qia'an surfaced.
 In one of them, he is seen driving with his lights on, contradicting the police's claim that they were off.

 In August 2017, an investigation by the Israeli Police Internal Investigations Department (PIID) cleared the officer who shot Abu Al-Qia'an of any wrongdoing.
 Two months later, a new investigation led by State Prosecutor Shai Nitzan was opened.
 But in April 2018, that investigation too cleared the officer of any wrongdoing.
 It further stated that it could not rule out that Abu Al-Qia'an had attempted a terrorist attack.
 Nitzan's decision to close the investigation disappointed members of Abu Al-Qia'an's family.
 Odeh said that Alsheikh had "orchestrated a campaign of incitement" by accusing Abu Al-Qia'an of terrorism.

 A third investigation was conducted by Ariel Livneh of Forensic Architecture, based on documents from Shin Bet and the Police Investigations Department.
 The investigation's report was released in February 2020.
 It concluded that the only evidence of Abu Al-Qia'an's alleged terror ties were Islamic education material found in his home.
-It further asserted that Abu Al-Qia'an was shot for no reason and would have survived had he received treatment.
-But the police denied him that and fired on activists who approached his car, including Odeh.
+It further asserted that Abu Al-Qia'an was shot for no reason and would have survived had he received treatment, but that the police denied him that and fired on activists who approached his car, including Odeh.

 Further evidence of police misconduct came in September when Channel 12 reporte Amit Segal revealed that Nitzan suppressed evidence that would have challenged Alsheikh's assertion that Abu Al-Qia'an was a terrorist.